 - Heat the milk in a small saucepan over medium heat until steaming.

-- Whisk in the chocolate until smooth and creamy, then add the brown sugar, vanilla, espresso powder, and salt.
+- Whisk in the chocolate until smooth and creamy, and then the brown sugar, vanilla, espresso powder, and salt.

-- To make it more sweet, add 1 teaspoon brown sugar.
+- You Can Adjust the Sweetness Level: To make it more sweet, add 1 teaspoon brown sugar.
 To make it less sweet, omit the brown sugar OR add 1 teaspoon unsweetened cocoa powder.

-- The point isn’t to taste coffee in this drink, and with this amount of espresso powder, you won’t.
-The tiny bit of espresso flavor (like the little bit of vanilla and salt in this recipe) just pull out and accentuate the flavor of the chocolate.
+- You Won't Taste the Espresso Powder: The point isn’t to taste coffee in this drink, and with this amount of espresso powder, you won’t.
+The tiny bit of espresso flavor (like the little bit of vanilla and salt in this recipe) just accentuate the flavor of the chocolate.